lthms/soap.coffee-lthms/site/posts/CFTSpatialShell.md

 See [**spatial**(5)](https://lthms.github.io/spatial-shell/spatial.5.html) for
 the list of commands supported by Spatial Shell.

-As a sidenote, readers familiar with sway will definetely pick the resemblance with sway and swaymsg, and it actually goes pretty deep.
-In a nutshell, swaymsg connects to a UNIX socket created by sway at startup time, to sends it commands (see [**spatial**(5)](https://lthms.github.io/spatial-shell/spatial.5.html)) using a dedicated IPC protocol inherited from i3 (see [**sway-ipc**(7)](https://lthms.github.io/spatial-shell/sway-ipc.7.html)).
+As a side note, readers familiar with sway will definitely pick the resemblance with sway and swaymsg, and it actually goes pretty deep.
+In a nutshell, swaymsg connects to a UNIX socket created by sway at startup time, to send it commands (see [**spatial**(5)](https://lthms.github.io/spatial-shell/spatial.5.html)) using a dedicated IPC protocol inherited from i3 (see [**sway-ipc**(7)](https://lthms.github.io/spatial-shell/sway-ipc.7.html)).
 Not